rethegreat/Student-Correctness-Predictor/README.md

 - **Ensemble Techniques:** Ensemble process, dataset creation, IRT model training, and performance evaluation.

 - **Extensions and Modifications:** Improvements using deep neural networks, Leaky ReLU activation, and Adam optimizer.
 Discusses limitations like sample size and hyperparameter sensitivity.

+## Extensions and Modifications
+This section discusses the enhancement of the algorithm with a deep neural network, addressing potential underfitting in earlier models.
+Key points include:
+- **Deep Neural Network Implementation:** To better capture complex data relationships, hidden layers are added with Leaky ReLU activation functions.
+- **Adaptive Moment Estimation (Adam) Optimizer:** Used for a robust approach with an adaptive learning rate and momentum, aiding in handling noisy gradients.
+- **Utilizing CUDA for Training Optimization:** Leveraging GPU's parallel computing capabilities, the CUDA model is employed to manage the increased computational demands of this more complex model.